 1. With The Family

 When traveling with kids, it's important to keep everyone entertained, and to always plan ahead.
-The journey from Helen, GA to Amicalola Falls State Park will take about an hour, so you may decide to pick up something for the kids to snack on during the drive.
+The journey from Helen, Georgia to Amicalola Falls State Park will take about an hour, so you may decide to pick up something for the kids to snack on during the drive.

 A good spot for baked goods and other treats is Betty's Country Store in Helen.
 Upon arrival, you may want to stop at the visitors center to see if any kid-friendly ranger-led programs will be occurring throughout the day.